Social Institutions, Family, Gender & Generational Dynamics

-Research on Social Dynamics and Institutions – including the changing nature of the family, transnational families, creole societies, social networks, drinking patterns, work cultures, age and gender differentiation, women's employment patterns and participatory research methodology.
+My research on this theme spans issues related to the family, transnational families, the state, communities, creole societies, social networks, drinking patterns, work cultures, age and gender differentiation and women's employment patterns.

 Identity and Networks: Fashioning Gender and Ethnicity across Cultures (ed.)
 2007.
 Oxford, Berghahn (with Judith Okely and Jonathan Webber)

 The Transnational Family: New European Frontiers and Global Networks (ed.)
 2002.
 Oxford, Berg Publishers (with Ulla Vuorela), 276 pp.

 Alcohol in Africa: Mixing Business, Pleasure and Politics. (ed.)
 2002.
 Portsmouth, NH: Heinemann, 305 pp.